 - Positive candidate evaluations

 Candidates aren't solely evaluated based on their grades, though.
 University admissions officers also value membership indicators in societies, interests, and community activity.
-The majority of Ivy League schools receive a large number of applications each year, but each school has its own capacity and acceptance rate.
-Over the course of the eight universities, the average acceptance rate is under 11%.
+Most Ivy League schools receive many applications each year, but each school has its own capacity and acceptance rate.
+Throughout the eight universities, the average acceptance rate is under 11%.

 Things to know before applying to Ivy League Universities

 Ivy League universities entail much more than just obtaining a degree.
 They stand for not only top-notch education but also the opportunity to attend colleges with distinctive personalities and histories that frequently contribute to the narrative of America as a whole.
-Universities also provide many people with the chance to begin a lifetime of accomplishment.
+Universities also allow many people to begin a lifetime of accomplishment.

 The Ivy League schools consist of top-notch universities that would be difficult to beat, no matter what you study at them.
-These universities are steeped in history, intellectual quality, and of course, sporting rivalry.
-Just remember the following crucial information before applying to the Ivy League Universities:
+These universities are steeped in history, intellectual quality, and sporting rivalry.
+Just remember the following crucial information before applying to Ivy League Universities:

 - You'll need to meet criteria that are substantially higher than those at any typical public institution because admission to these premium colleges is extremely hard.
 The overall acceptance rates were less than 10% in 2020.

-- Keep in mind to thoroughly review the entrance standards, including SAT, GRE, LSAT, and GPA scores.
+- Remember to thoroughly review the entrance standards, including SAT, GRE, LSAT, and GPA scores.
 Recommendations, extracurricular activities, and other academic accomplishments matter a lot.
+For those who want to prepare for the GRE, read our detailed blog on the ultimate guide to preparing the GRE. and for the SAT dreamers read our blog ultimate guide to preparing for SATS.

 - And lastly, you should keep in mind that there are thousands of colleges and universities in the United States, many of which charge lower tuition.
-This is the reason you should truly look for the ideal fit that meets your individual demands when looking for universities.
+This is why you should look for the ideal fit that meets your individual demands when looking for universities.

 Ivy League schools are renowned for their rigorous academics, diverse student body, and strong athletic programs.
 With their prestige and history, these institutions offer a unique and enriching experience for their students.
 However, the competitiveness and high cost of attendance make it challenging for many to attend.
-Regardless, these universities remain some of the most sought-after and respected in the world, and employers highly value their graduates.
+These universities remain among the most sought-after and respected globally, and employers highly value their graduates.
 Whether one attends an Ivy League school or not, a strong work ethic, dedication to learning, and passion for one's chosen field are the keys to success.